bfink2017/Portfolio-Tech-Writing/README.md

 				currentFirstName = nextFirstName;
 				nextFirstName = temp;
 ```
-After that is completed, the first names are also sorted using bubble sort.

 Lastly, the sorted names are output into various text files based on the first letter of the last name using a FileWriter.

 ```java
 		//Creates separate text files of sorted names by alphabetical order File file = new File("SortedNames" + c+".txt");